twilight07/mcp-unity/README.md

 Connection failed: Unknown error
 ```

-This error occurs because the bridge connection is lost when the domain reloading when switching to the Play Mode.
+This error occurs because the bridge connection is lost when the domain reloads upon switching to Play Mode.
 The workaround is to turn off **Reload Domain** in **Edit > Project Settings > Editor > "Enter Play Mode Settings"**.
 </details>